bhftbootcamp/BoundTypes.jl/docs/src/index.md

 # BoundTypes.jl

-The BoundTypes library helps you to seemlessly design and set rules for data types in your code, making it safer and more reliable.
+The BoundTypes library helps you to seamlessly design and set rules for data types in your code, making it safer and more reliable.

 ## Quickstart